The Leverage of Annuity Arbitrage

 My advice is to buy what is called “level term” which guarantees the premium won’t change.
 I recommend locking in those premium rates for as long as possible, like to age 90 or longer.

-What Are the Benefits of the "Annuity Arbitrage" Strategy?
+Benefits of the "Annuity Arbitrage" Strategy

 This strategy really works well because all of the benefits are contractually guaranteed.
 Even though "annuity arbitrage" is usually fully customized, below is a common set up and the corresponding benefits: